mebusy/notes/dev_notes/OS.md

         - Think of this as the wait() operation
     - **V():** an atomic operation that increments the semaphore by 1, waking up a waiting P, if any
         - This of this as the signal() operation
+    - Only time can set integer directly is at initialization time
     - Note that P() stands for “proberen” (to test) and V() stands for “verhogen” (to increment) in Dutch

 ### Semaphores Like Integers Except